rChrisb/holbertonschool-low_level_programming/more_singly_linked_lists/README.md

 Prototype: size_t listint_len(const listint_t *h);
 -------------------------------------------------
 ## <p align=center>`2.
 Add node`</p>
+Write a function that adds a new node at the beginning of a listint_t list.

+Prototype: listint_t *add_nodeint(listint_t **head, const int n);
+Return: the address of the new element, or NULL if it failed
 -------------------------------------------------
 ## <p align=center>`3.
 Add node at the end`</p>